 The workshops were designed for a broad audience of rights holders, civil society organisations, public bodies and government who have an interest in the implementation of economic and social rights in Scotland.

-In the context of Brexit and ongoing potential for changes to the Human Rights Act, it is timely for Scotland to consider how human rights protections can be guaranteed for people in Scotland.
+In the context of Brexit and ongoing potential for changes to the Human Rights Act, it was timely for Scotland to consider how human rights protections can be guaranteed for people in Scotland.
 This is particularly true for economic, social and cultural rights.
 At the Commission, we have long advocated that the best way to do this is for international human rights standards to be protected by Scots law and policy (“incorporation”), so that Scottish courts to have the powers they need to address alleged breaches of these international human rights standards (“justiciability”)

 Our workshop series, supported by briefing papers and reports, explored: